rawskijon/academic-kickstart/content/publication/Lambert+202x-TESRL/index.md

 summary: We derive well-understood and well-studied subregular classes of formal languages purely from the computational perspective of algorithmic learning problems.
 We parameterise the learning problem along dimensions of representation and inference strategy.

-tags:
+#tags:
-- computational phonology
+#- computational phonology
-- learning algorithms
+#- learning algorithms
-featured: true
+#featured: true

 links:
 - name: Review Draft
   url: "LRH-2020-draft.pdf"